jatupan1989/boomjum1989/Compatibility-with-various-Chromium-based-browsers-and-other-extensions.md

 Allowing scripts using HTTPSB causes ScriptSafe to be able to see external scripts.

-My advise is to stick to one extension or the other, and not have both installed and enabled at the same time.
+My advice is to stick to one extension or the other, and not have both installed and enabled at the same time.